NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-custom-controller.md

 Now would be as good a time as any to peek under the hood and see what Nox is doing in the background with our design YAML files.

-At compile time [Nox.Generator](https://github.com/NoxOrg/Nox.Lib/tree/main/src/Nox.Generator), which extends Microsoft's [```ISourceGenerator```](https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.isourcegenerator?view=roslyn-dotnet-4.6.0) interface, generates class definitions of all of our defined entities.
+At compile time [Nox.Generator](https://github.com/NoxOrg/Nox.Lib/tree/main/src/Nox.Generator), which extends Microsoft's [```ISourceGenerator```](https://learn.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.isourcegenerator?view=roslyn-dotnet-4.6.0) interface, generates a class definition for each of our defined entities.

 If you have a look under your solution dependencies you'll notice an ```Analyzers``` section which lists the generated classes under the ```Nox.Generator``` section.